How can we help?

 - Queen Anne's, Talbot, Kent, Caroline & Dorchester | (410) 718-0094

 - Calvert, Charles & St Mary's | (301) 274-9138

 Division of Marketing & Communications

-[bio], serves as the voice of the MaryLand of Opportunity campaign, communicating the state's competitive business advantages, assets and quality of life.
+Managing Director Allison Skipper (right), serves as the voice of the Maryland Open for Business campaign, communicating the state's competitive business advantages, assets and quality of life.

 Maryland businesses have a lot of great stories to tell, so we take those successful stories and share them through our many channels, using digital marketing, media relations, publications, advertising and research to market Maryland's business community.
 The team also plans events and tradeshows and works closely with our business development team to promote Maryland's key strengths.

 The division is committed to giving you the insight, resources, publications and online tools that you need to grow your business in Maryland.
 Stay on top of state business news and information by subscribing to the MDBizNews blog and the Business Pulse monthly email newsletter.

 The Division of Tourism, Film and the Arts promotes Maryland's quality of life and all the fun stuff that Maryland offers in order to attract, create and retain jobs in the tourism and creative industries.